Burglary in Florida

-Consent is usually raised when there are multiple people who exercise authority over the property, one of whom gave consent to enter or use it to a defendant.
-Under such circumstance a defendant cannot be convicted of burglary just because the other people were unaware you were authorizes to enter or use the dwelling.
+Consent is usually raised when there are multiple people who use the dwelling, one of whom gave you consent to enter or use the dwelling.
+Under such circumstances a defendant cannot be convicted of burglary of a dwelling just because the other people were unaware you were authorizes to enter or use the dwelling.

 Open to the Public

-A subset of the consent defense, if a dwelling is "open to the public" a person by definition has consensually entered a business, no matter what the subjective intentions for entering were.
+A subset of the consent defense, if a dwelling is "open to the public" a person by definition has consensually entered, no matter what the subjective intentions for entering are.
 As a result, the right to "remain inside" is implied unless the State has proof that the implied consent to "remain inside" was withdrawn.
-So if a defendant commits a crime inside (such as theft or robbery) the defendant cannot also be convicted of Burglary.
+So if you commit a crime inside (such as theft or robbery) you cannot also be convicted of Burglary.

 Off Limits or Employee Only Area

-The "Open to the Public" defense does not apply to an off limits or employee only area of a business and a burglary conviction will be upheld if such an area is entered.
+The "Open to the Public" defense does not apply to an off limits or employee only area of a dwelling and a Burglary conviction will be upheld if such an area is entered.

 Contact Criminal Defense Lawyer Richard Hornsby